Erfi/darvag/NOTE.md

     - in `home.html` add `{% extends 'base.html' %}` to the top
     - in `home.html` add your content between `{%block blockname %} home content {% endblock %}` tags
 - You can add another .html file using `{% include 'another.html' %}` in between *block* tags

+---
+Forms

+Django has a forms API.
+Use it.